cjneale1234/EmailCampaigns/README.md

 -----------------------------------------------------------------

 Style Sheets have been converted into Inline CSS, however the head CSS can be used in third party email client which converts an entire HTML file

+@Media Queries Have been formatted for Screen sizes and mobile optimization.